mailchimp/content-style-guide/03-writing-about-people.html.md

 Don’t refer to a person’s medical condition unless it’s relevant to what you’re writing.

-Don’t call a person with medical conditions a “victim.”
 If a reference to a person’s medical condition is warranted, use the same rules as writing about people with physical disabilities and emphasize the person first.
+Don’t call a person with a medical condition a “victim.”

 ### Mental and cognitive conditions